 Storage: If you need reports for business purposes, it’s convenient if the GPS tracker stores them for later access and analysis.
 Depending on the service, this can be for a year or more.

 Almost all vehicle GPS trackers require a subscription.
 It’s usually quoted as a monthly fee, though you may be billed quarterly.
 You can generally save a few bucks if you pay for 12 months up front.
-However, you don’t necessarily have to sign up to a fixed contract length, many allow you to pay as you go, and you can cancel at any time.
+However, you don’t necessarily have to sign up for a fixed contract length, many allow you to pay as you go, and you can cancel at any time.

 Current prices run anywhere from $10 to $50 per month, though $20 and $25 are the most common.
 The main difference is the frequency of reporting.
 At the low end, you might get updates every 5 minutes.
-At the top rate they could come in as quickly as every 5 seconds.
+At the top rate, they could come in as quickly as every 5 seconds.
 It’s not always the case, however, and at the time of writing, a favorite model provides 10-second updates for the same price as 60 seconds.
 This might change, of course.

 It’s not unusual for the same provider to offer two or three different plans, so it’s important to understand what you’re getting for your money.
 It’s a good idea to compare subscriptions carefully, in much the same way that you would the technical aspects and cost of the device itself.